weaveworks/weave/README.md

   somewhere in the root user's path, e.g. `/usr/local/bin'.
 - [pipework][], by Jérôme Petazzoni.
 This too needs to be installed in the root user's path.
-- `ethtool` and `arping` - grab them via your favourite package manager.

 [pipework]: https://raw.githubusercontent.com/jpetazzo/pipework/master/pipework

+e.g.

+    host# cp -a weave/wedo weave/docker-ns /usr/local/bin
+    host# curl https://raw.githubusercontent.com/jpetazzo/pipework/master/pipework > /usr/local/bin/pipework; chmod a+x /usr/local/bin/pipework

+We also need `ethtool` and `arping`.
+On most systems these are installed already; if not then grab them via your favourite package manager.

 ## Example